 What Foods Should You Avoid Feeding Your Budgie?

 While there are many foods that budgies and other birds can safely snack on, there are certain foods you should never give your feathered friend.
-In addition to apple and pear seeds, birds cannot eat stone fruit pits, avocado, onion, garlic, chocolate, candy, or really any human food that is laden with fat, sugar, or sodium.
-All cooked fruits and vegetables should be steamed or baked without oil or seasoning before you give them to your budgie.
+Budgies shouldn’t be given stone fruit pits, avocado, onion, garlic, chocolate, candy, coffee, alcohol, or really any human food that is laden with fat, sugar, or sodium.

 Generally speaking, watermelon is a perfectly fine snack that even has nutritional benefits for your budgie.
 However, you need to make sure you only give your bird small amounts of this juicy fruit to avoid stomach problems.
 It’s a good idea to mix up the kinds of treats you feed your budgie; not only will a varied diet be more interesting for them, but it will provide the greatest nutritional benefit.